This is a bonus article for the “AI Path L1→L2 Upgrade Guide.” If you have not installed OpenCode yet, this guide gets you from zero to running.

 Ready?
 Type opencode in your terminal.
 You will see a clean interface with input at the bottom and conversation history at the top.

-First, the two key modes: Plan mode and Build mode.
+First, learn the two key modes: Plan mode and Build mode.
 Press Tab to switch between them.
 The bottom-left corner shows the current mode.

-- Plan mode: You state the goal, it proposes a plan.
+- Plan mode: You state the goal; it proposes a plan.
 The agent discusses the approach without executing anything.
 Good for aligning on strategy first.

-- Build mode: You give instructions, it takes action.
+- Build mode: You give instructions; it takes action.
 The agent executes and shows results step by step.

 Try Organizing Your Downloads Folder